All-Crop Combine in the back, New Holland (a seeder, I think) up in the front.

 One of the most interesting things I learned while visiting Garden of Eve Farm just recently is the way that small-scale organic veggie farmers like Chris and Eve are looking to the technology of yesterday to help them streamline their work today.

 When you really think about it, this makes sense.
 It wasn’t until after WWII that American farmers started using industrial pesticides and fertilizers.

-That brave new world made greater yields possible, and US food prices dropped.
+That trend made greater yields possible, and US food prices dropped.
 There was much rejoicing, and the decades since that time have increasingly been devoted to developing equipment for a different kind of farm altogether: the large-scale commercial farm.

 I believe this one is an old mechanical spader from Celli, an Italian company

-So these days, looking to the farm equipment of the 1930s, 40s and 50s really does seem like smart a way to give small family farmers access to the height of technology in those years when "organic" farming practices were the norm.
+So these days, looking to the farm equipment of the earlier decades really does seem like smart a way to give small family farmers access to the height of technology in those years when “organic” farming practices were the norm.

 In this video, Chris talks about how he tracked down his All-Crop Combine, a machine that’s remarkable for its ability to harvest everything from large seeds like soybeans to even itty-bitty flower seeds.

 And I must admit, Chris' All-Crop is a pretty cool machine.
 If you want to learn more about it, there are groups devoted to the admiration of old combines like this one.

 I particularly like the antique advertising displays at this site.

 One last farm video on the way tomorrow!